lemotdesign/one-click-hugo-cms/site/content/post/termite-protection-for-concrete-slab-cut-outs.md

 In the Gold Coast region, our pricing structure for safeguarding a standard cut-out in your concrete slab against termites starts at **$495**.
 This cost encapsulates:

 * Two scheduled visits to your property.
-* Provision of requisite documentation, notably the Form 43 and the Certificate of Installation.
+* Provision of requisite documentation, notably **Form 43** and the Certificate of Installation.

 For larger cut-outs or those with more than three penetrations, additional costs may be incurred due to the extra work and materials required.